The Ultimate Guide

 Just what does being in small business mean for you?
 What will having a small business allow you to do or achieve?

-Being clear on your personal goals and values is essential as this journey begins looking inwards – at yourself.
+Being clear on your personal goals and values is essential as the path to small business ownership begins by looking inwards – at yourself.

 Your business should reflect your life purpose.
-That means that one of the most important things that you can do right from the start is to define that purpose.
+That means that one of the most important things that you can do right from the start is to be clear on that purpose.

 If you aren’t sure of your passion, your motivation, or your drivers for business – yeah you might end up making money.
 But the overall quality of your life will suffer.
 I mean you’ve heard of that saying – “Money can’t buy happiness”.